Canon de 8 Gribeauval: Crews

 Any cannon could be served by as few as six gunners, but to achieve high rates of fire more men were required.
-One source asserted that the Canon de 8 Gribeauval was served by 13 gunners and drawn by four horses.
-Another authority counted 13 men in the 8-pounder gun crews, including eight specialists.
+René Chartrand and Ray Hutchins asserted that the Canon de 8 Gribeauval was served by 13 gunners and drawn by four horses.
+David G. Chandler also counted 13 men in the 8-pounder gun crews, including eight specialists.
 A trained 8-pounder crew could fire two rounds per minute.
-A third source stated that the 8-pounder crew numbered 11 men.
+Digby Smith stated that the 8-pounder crew numbered 11 men.
 Customarily, a single cannon was directed by a non-commissioned officer while two or more guns were controlled by an officer.
 The most experienced gunner stood behind the cannon, aiming and firing the piece.
 A second gunner was positioned to the left of the cannon and loaded the cartridge and shot into the muzzle.
 The third gunner took position to the right, ready to mop out the barrel after firing and ram home the cartridge and shot.
 Other crewmen brought up new ammunition, kept matches burning and the cannon's touch hole free from debris, positioned the cannon to fire, observed the fall of shot, drove the ammunition wagon and held the horses.
-The same source also noted that the 8-pounder was hauled by a team of four horses.
+Smith also noted that the 8-pounder was hauled by a team of four horses.